-Details surrounding the car are scarce, but Hyundai says the concept “will give the automotive world a glimpse into future Hyundai premium vehicle deign, advanced 3D gesture-based technology controls, and spirited driving dynamics.”
+Details surrounding the car are scarce, but Hyundai says the concept “will give the automotive world a glimpse into future Hyundai premium vehicle design, advanced 3D gesture-based technology controls, and spirited driving dynamics.”

 The reveal begins at 3pm Eastern Standard Time on 14th January and T W White & Sons will be covering the event to give you in-depth coverage of Hyundai’s new concept.

 What we can see from the picture is that the Hyundai HCD-14 concept looks to be a sleek four-door luxury coupe, highlighted by the appearance of shut lines for both the front and rear doors, albeit with no handles immediately apparent.

 This luxury saloon-cum-coupe sector of the automotive market has boomed in recent years, with all three of the big German premium manufacturers occupying the sector.

 With Hyundai’s aspirational brand values and excellent ability to deliver supreme comfort, equipment and luxury for unrivalled prices the HCD-14 could move this on again.

 The vehicle marks uncharted territory for the Korean brand and will move the marque into the luxury segment.